Sofia-Saraiva/Sofia-Saraiva/README.md

 # Hi!

 ## About me
-- 🔭 I’m currently studying Computer Science at CESAR School
+- 🔭 I’m currently studying Computer Science at CESAR School!
+(2/8 semesters)
 - 🌱 I’m currently learning Web Development with Django and JavaScript

 ## Languages and tools